 Once you see the cost-sharing that’s baked into traditional Medicare, it’s easy to see why most Americans get additional insurance.
 One of the popular options is Medicare Advantage.

-Medicare Advantage plans are private health plans, similar to Obamacare and the healthcare offered through your employer.
+Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B).... are private health plans, similar to Obamacare and the healthcare offered through your employer.
 Common options include HMO, PPO, and Medical Savings Account plans, however, all plan options are regional (by county).

 The “advantage” of these plans is that the government allows them to offer additional benefits that are not part of Medicare Part A and Part B. The most common additional benefit is prescription drug coverage.

 Unlike Medicare Part A and Part B, cost-sharing is not standardized.
 With most Medicare Advantage plans you pay a monthly premium (Medicare Part B plus any additional premium charged by the plan), co-pays or co-insurance when you use services, and an annual deductible if the plan includes prescription coverage.
-While this seems simple enough, beware that all plans charge different co-payments and coinsurance for different services.
+While this seems simple enough, beware that all plans charge different co-payments and Coinsurance is a percentage of the total you are required to pay for a medical service. ... for different services.
 Also, the rates are normally higher if you don’t use in-network providers.

 Medicare Part D (Prescription Drug Plan) Cost Sharing

 When Medicare was first enacted in 1965, prescription drug costs were quite modest, so coverage wasn’t an issue.
 By the 1990s drug prices skyrocketed.
 Part D of Medicare was added in 2003 to address this problem.

 Medicare Part D cost-sharing is the most difficult part of Medicare for most people to get a handle on.
 The reason for this has to do with the four phases of coverage: